In the fast-growing market of e-commerce businesses, every popular online store is betting on an e-commerce app as an extension to its website.

 You might be interested | What Are The Best Mobile App Marketing Strategies?

 Besides being aware of the possible advantages of creating an e-commerce app it is important to understand the basic functionalities that can be implemented in such an application.
 To explain this as simply as possible we are going to take a deeper look at the application of the Swedish multinational Hennes & Mauritz.

 From our experience as app development specialists, we know that the technical aspects of an application are not always easy to understand.
 Therefore we listed the basic functionalities of the H&M app in order to find out what every aspect is used for.

 - Admin panel.
 This is basically the access account for the owner of the e-commerce business, that can be used (preferably on a desktop) to easily add products to the catalogue, monitor orders, automate discounts etc.

 2. User login.
 In order to make in-app purchases, add a payment method, or add reviews to products, a customer login is required.
 H&M asks to enter your email and password to get access to a personal account.
 Another option is to add the option to log in with a social media account like Facebook.

 3. Product catalogue.
-This contains the overview of all your products.
+This contains an overview of all your products.
 The H&M app divided the items into categories and subcategories to keep it organised.